Continental-scale assessment of spatial food market accessibility in Africa using open geospatial data: Discussion

 Spatial remoteness is not merely an inconvenience; it inflates both direct and opportunity costs (time, fuel, labor) \cite{olvera2013puzzle} and has been linked empirically to lower food security \cite{bonuedi2022agricultural}.
 In fact, the moderate yet significant correlation between accessibility and IPC ($\rho \approx 0.32 - 0.35$) suggests that areas with higher IPC (i.e., more food insecurity) consistently show longer travel times and reduced market access.
 We stress that this relationship is purely associative and should not be read as evidence of causation, rather as a reflection of the multifactorial nature of food security, which is also influenced by external factors such as climate shocks, conflict, and market prices \cite{martin2019food, niles2018cross, headey2016impact}.

 We acknowledge several limitations that temper our conclusions.
 Regarding the data, OSM coverage can be sparse and uneven across African countries, particularly in rural areas where volunteered geographic information is collected less frequently.
-In contrast, OSM exhibits greater completeness in urban and economically connected areas, raising the possibility that some observed accessibility gradients may partially reflect mapping intensity.
-Although WFP data substantially mitigates these gaps—especially in conflict-affected, food-insecure, and remote regions—its coverage remains incomplete, with 12 out of 54 African countries not represented at the time of publication (e.g., Angola, Botswana, and Namibia).
-Such heterogeneity may lead to underestimation of market density in sparsely mapped regions.
+Consequently, some portion of the observed rural–urban accessibility gradient may reflect differences in market mapping completeness and intensity in addition to genuine disparities in physical accessibility.
+Although WFP data substantially mitigates these gaps—especially in conflict-affected, food-insecure, and remote regions (see \hyperref[subsec:WFP]{Methods} )—its coverage remains incomplete, with 12 out of 54 African countries not represented at the time of publication (e.g., Angola, Botswana, and Namibia).
+Such heterogeneity may lead to an underestimation of market density in sparsely mapped regions.
 Importantly, however, the travel time to the nearest market depends primarily on proximity to the closest mapped market rather than overall market presence, making it less sensitive to variations in mapping intensity than purely count-based measures.

 Beyond inconsistencies in static market data, rural food access frequently depends on informal farmer shops and ambulant markets, which compensate for limited permanent retail infrastructure and play a central role in smallholder exchange \cite{satyam2022resilience, Usman2021, Bonuedi2022}.
 Because these vendors operate intermittently and are spatially mobile, they are not consistently represented in large-scale geospatial datasets.
 As a result, our analysis captures spatial access to formalized and mappable market nodes, rather than the full diversity of food acquisition channels present in rural contexts.
 Overall, the findings should be interpreted as capturing relative structural patterns of accessibility under incomplete information, highlighting the need for more consistent, large-scale, and systematically collected datasets of food markets across the continent.